CardAssassin/drupalexample/sites/all/modules/devel/README.txt

 README.txt
 ==========

+I am making a change to the README file

 A module containing helper functions for Drupal developers and inquisitive admins.
 This module can print a log of all database queries for each page request at the bottom of each page.
 The